 The Targeted Growth

 Not only is the gird harmed, but it has also had a significant impact on the growth of automobiles.
-Electric vehicles’ greater electricity usage is considered as a positive to utilities and ratepayers in many places.
+Electric vehicles’ greater electricity usage is considered a positive to utilities and ratepayers in many places.

 Despite rapid population expansion and development, power consumption has been largely stable since 2000.
-Because of increased population and building efficiency, the need for power has decreased.
+Because of the increased population and building efficiency, the need for power has decreased.

 Judging from all the facts discussed up above and how the government is reacting to it, Laws and regulations are being sought all over the world, in national capitals and state capitols, with the eventual goal of eliminating gas- and diesel-fueled cars and trucks.